 How to take it

-Swallow gabapentin tablets with a full glass of water.
+Swallow gabapentin capsules whole with a full glass of water.

 When to take it